-Patrick Gee had been a peritoneal dialysis patient since December 2013.
-On April 21, 2017, Patrick received a kidney transplant at the Hume-Lee Transplant Center at the Medical College of Virginia/Virginia Commonwealth University.
-After spending 33 days in the hospital, 4 surgeries and a 47-day wait until his kidney began to function, Patrick is back to advocating for a more comprehensive healthcare, patient engagement, community educational resources and a better quality of live for kidney patients.
+Patrick Gee is a former Peritoneal Dialysis Patient and two and a half years into a kidney transplant that he affectionately named, "Lazarus."
+As a Healthcare Consultant/Consumer Advocate, he is very passionate about advocating on behalf of the underserved, undervalued, disenfranchised communities of fellow kidney.
+Patrick's advocacy focus is for a more comprehensive and universal healthcare, effective and realistic patient engagement, health educational tool kits being dispensed in low income communities, social, moral and ethical injustices and perspectives concerning genetic differences and research and a better quality of life for kidney patients.
+Patrick is a Member of AAKP's Board of Directors and is an AAKP Ambassador, in addition to serving in a number of other capacities.

 Patrick retired from the Virginia Department of Corrections as a Major/Chief of Security.
-Patrick has a bachelor's and Master's in Criminal Justice, with an emphasis in Public Administration from the

-University of Richmond, in Richmond, VA.
-He also has a Doctor of Philosophy in Justice, Law and Criminology.
-Patrick is also a licensed Associate Minister at Mountain Movers Ministry Church,
+Patrick has a bachelor's degree and a master's in Criminal Justice, with an emphasis in Public Administration from the University of Richmond, in Richmond, VA.
+He also has a Doctorate of Philosophy in Justice, Law and Criminology from a American University, Washington, DC.
+Patrick is the Founder & CEO of iAdvocate, Inc., non-profit Health &Wellness organization.
+Patrick is also a licensed Minister at Mountain Movers Ministry Church, Richmond, VA.

-Richmond, VA.
 His ministry is working with those suffering from kidney disease.
-Patrick is a husband, father of 5 and a grandfather of 7.
-Patrick's motto is, "I am the Voice for the Voiceless and the Face of the Faceless in the fight against kidney disease."
-My mission is not to stop fighting for those suffering from a chronic illness until the Lord calls me to glory!
-Patrick serves on AAKP's Board of Directors.
+Patrick's motto is, "I am the "Voice for the Voiceless and the Face of the Faceless in the fight against kidney disease."